jacoblapworth/akahu-sdk-swift/src/react/autocompleter.md

 You should add a callback to `onBackspacePill` which removes the last selected element.
 This will be called if the backspace key is pressed while the input is empty.

-Also note that the `<XUIAutocompleterEmptyState>` component needs to be wrapped in a `<Picklist>` component if you want to be able to access a header or footer with the keyboard.
+Also note that the `<XUIAutocompleterEmptyState>` component needs to be wrapped in a `<XUIPicklist>` component if you want to be able to access a header or footer with the keyboard.

 Currently it's recommended that you do not pass in a `rightElement` prop while using wrapping pills.
 At certain widths, the right element may wrap down to the next row without the input, which doesn't display nicely.